 Fans were rightfully astonished when the inaugural issue of the rebooted Ship’s Log fan club magazine arrived in their mailboxes in early August.
 In a bid to boost club membership, Yamato Crew supersized this issue and made it available to all new applicants.
 At 108 pages, it was squarebound and overloaded with content.

-The first 40 pages echoed Ship’s Log with similar coverage: new character, mecha and production art (with the first tantalizing glimpses of Chapter 6), an interview with Mecha Designer Junichiro Tamamori (look for the translation next update), and a few backup features.
+The first 40 pages echoed Ship’s Log with similar coverage: new character, mecha and production art (with the first tantalizing glimpses of Chapter 6), an interview with Mecha Designer Junichiro Tamamori (read it here), and a few backup features.
 The remainder of the magazine was given entirely over to production materials: design work from the end of 2199/start of 2202, and the complete script and storyboards to 2202 Episode 2.

 It is not known yet whether subsequent issues will be this large, but it is clear that Yamato Crew is looking to expand the fan club.
 Three levels of membership were introduced with different enticements to match your particular devotion.
 Gold level (topping out at about $300 a year) offers a magazine subscription, various trinkets, and priority event notifications.
 For example, “Yamato Fest 2202” which is scheduled to take place in February – very likely marking the premiere of Chapter 7.
 More news on this as it approaches.